murda02/homework-week-6-weather-dashboard-dlm/README.md

 * Search history buttons for easy access to past searches
 * Weather conditions include temperature, wind speed, humidity, UV index and a weather icon
 * The UV index is color coded to indicate favorable (green) to server (purple) conditions
+* If the user doesn't fill the city search field in, a modal popups up telling them to enter a city

 ## Screenshot